 It is important to understand that there is not one single test that will identify Dyslexia in children and adolescents.
 Instead, it requires a battery of standardized tests as well as a thorough understanding of the individual’s academic and family background, as well as information regarding other conditions that can affect attention and learning (such as Depression, Anxiety, Attention Deficit Disorders) to accurately diagnose Dyslexia.
 Therefore, we recommend a comprehensive evaluation of the whole child, with careful consideration given to all possible causes of academic problems, prior to making a definitive diagnosis.

 In our practice we place a high priority on conducting thorough and comprehensive psychoeducational evaluations.
-We do not conduct “cookie cutter” assessments.
-Instead, we take some time to get to know and understand the child’s individual struggles before deciding upon the final assessment battery.
+We do not conduct “cookie cutter” assessments, and we do not use testing technicians.
+Instead, our Psychologists take time to get to know and understand each child’s individual struggles before deciding upon the final assessment battery.
 However, in almost all cases where Dyslexia is suspected, we will conduct standardized assessment of Cognitive Ability (IQ), Academic Achievement, Phonological Processing, Oral Reading Fluency, Reading Comprehension, Written Expression, Spelling, Visual Motor Skills, Attention/Concentration, Executive Functioning and Emotional Functioning.
 Specific measures are added or subtracted depending upon the reason for the testing.
 In some cases, targeted screening for Dyslexia may be recommended as opposed to a complete evaluation.
 We will discuss available options for evaluation and make recommendations for your particular child with you.

 How to help your child become a better reader